Fall, Spring, Academic year

 Check the 'Costs' section under the Application tab.

-The Iowa Regents Semester in Wales offers undergraduate students an opportunity to study for a semester at a British university.
+Through the Iowa Regents’ Semester in Wales undergraduate students have the opportunity to study for a semester or academic year at a British university.
 Students are integrated academically and socially with their British peers at Swansea University (SU) in Swansea, Wales.